cloudevents/spec/discovery.md

 }
 ```

-Note: in the case of `406 Not Acceptable` or `409 Conflict`, it is an
+Note: the `406 Not Acceptable` and `409 Conflict` cases are for situations
+where a create request returned a `202 Accepted` and the client is doing a
+`GET` to this endpoint to determine the status of that create request.
-implementation choice as to how long these responses will be returned.
-But it
+It is an implementation choice as to how long these 2 responses will be
-is expected that a `404 Not Found` will eventually be returned.
+returned.
+But it is expected that a `404 Not Found` will eventually be
+returned instead.

 #### `POST /services`